Your Guide to a Perfect Family-Friendly Lake Tahoe Vacation

 The Lake Tahoe Shakespeare Festival is a must-see for any culture lover.
 This annual event features a variety of performances, from classic Shakespeare plays to more modern works.
 The festival takes place in an outdoor theater, so you can enjoy the beautiful Tahoe scenery while watching amazing theater performances.

 There’s no better way to celebrate the magical Truckee mountain town’s unique culture than going to Truckee Thursday!
 Happening every Thursday from mid-June to mid-August, this weekly street fair brings you live music, kid’s activities, local food and art vendors, and a farmer’s market.
 It’s a great place to spend your Thursday evening there with your family and enjoy a special outdoor dinner.
+If you happen to be lodging at one of our Truckee cabin rentals, then you’ll be conveniently close to all the action.

 Fish in a barrel